About Graduate Education

 Learn more about the programs we offer

-The M.A.T. program is designed for students who wish to seek initial teaching licensure and furthers JBU's mission to prepare teachers who are skilled professionals and reflective decision makers and who exhibit Christlike characteristics in the workplace and at home.
+Our M.A.T. program is designed for students who wish to seek initial teaching licensure and furthers JBU's mission to prepare teachers who are skilled professionals and reflective decision makers and who exhibit Christlike characteristics in the workplace and at home.

 Our M.A. in Higher Education degree is a 30-hour program offered completely online that will prepare you for multiple higher education careers, including residence life, student development, admissions, financial aid, career development services, intercollegiate athletics, ministry programs, student leadership, student support services and other areas of college administration.